Ford Performance Vehicles: Nameplates

+Model Series

 BA

 The 2002 BA range included the GT, GT-P, and the Pursuit.
 The GT was the entry-level vehicle that started with a suggested retail price of A$59,810.
 The GT-P was the upmarket version of the GT, with a price tag of A$69,850.
 The Pursuit was a ute (utility) version of the GT, featuring the same seats, basic dash/interior package and wheels.
 A FPV specific body-kit was applied to all cars, using the lights from the XR-range.
 The kit had a strong resemblance to the BA Falcon V8 Supercar, highlighting the connection to FPR.

 All three were powered by a unique version of Ford's 5.4-litre Modular V8, with DOHC 4-valve cylinder heads from the Mustang Cobra R engine.
 FPV named this uniquely tuned engine as the Boss 290 because of its power output.
 It produced 290 kW at 5,500 rpm and 520 Nm of torque at 4,500 rpm.